MarcL/marclittlemore.com/src/posts/2021-01-20-overthinking.md

 Move from dwelling on a problem to suggesting potential actions to solve it instead.
 If it's something you can control, see if you can come up with one or more solutions which you can explore instead.
 If it's something that's not within your circle of influence, try and move it aside and focus on areas you can control.

 Remember that overthinking is often your brain over-exaggerating towards the negative.
 Try and step back and remember a similar situation that's happened before.
 The chances are that it didn't turn out as bad as you thought.
-I know this is hard as I struggle with this a lot.
+I know this is hard as I struggle with this a lot but it does help.

 So yes, I'm trying to get better and stop overthinking.

 To realise that things in the past can't change.

 That things in the future haven't happened yet.

 I'm trying to take more time out to reflect and meditate, especially with the current pandemic that we're all living through.

 Stay safe and keep thinking of the positives instead of dwelling on the negatives.